one1000lakes/hmylakemetrics/README.md

 chmod +x /data/hmylakemetrics/metrics_wrapper.sh
 ```

-### Step 5: Schedule script to run in crontab
+### Step 6: Schedule script to run in crontab

 Script *metrics_wrapper.sh* needs to be scheduled to run at 1 minute and 5 minute interval.
 We are using crontab to do that.
 Two lines need to be added to */etc/crontab*.
 You can use vim/nano/winscp etc. for editing crontab.
-There is also example crontab included in this repo at *crontab example* but you shouldn't overwrite you crontab with this file, just add two lines two your existing crontab.
+There is also example crontab included in this repo at *crontab example* but you shouldn't overwrite your crontab with this file, just add two lines two your existing crontab.

 Syntax for metrics_wrapper.sh:
 metrics_wrapper.sh -t MINUTEINTERVAL -p BASEPATH -e HMYPATH -s SHARD_NODE_SIGNS -r REMOTENODEADDRESS -h NODEHASH